 "This book is an operating manual for 21st century life.
 Drawing predictions from big data is at the heart of nearly everything, whether it's in science, business, finance, sports, or politics.
 And Eric Siegel is the ideal guide."

-—Stephen Baker, author, The Numerati and Final Jeopardy: Man vs Machine and the Quest to Know Everything
+—Stephen Baker, author, The Numerati and Final Jeopardy: The Story of Watson, the Computer That Will Transform Our World

 More praise"Brilliant stuff - I confidently predict that you are going to enjoy this book."

 "This is Moneyball for business, government, and healthcare."

 —Jim Sterne, founder, eMetrics Summit; chairman, Digital Analytics Association